Dr. Oliver Bračevac

 Compiler Engineer • Programming Languages Researcher • Scala Contributor

-I lead the compiler team of Martin Odersky’s EPFL LAMP lab, serve on Scala’s core team, and chair the Scala Improvement Process.
+I lead the compiler team at EPFL LAMP, Martin Odersky’s group, where I work on Scala 3 full-time.
+I serve on Scala’s core team and chair the Scala Improvement Process.
+On the research side, a lot of what I work on ends up in the compiler.

 News